emilyqi01/American_homeschool/notes-to-editor.md

 ## Summarise the style guidelines that are relevant to your submission
-My plots should follow the style guideline for the new web version in Economist.
-All the charts should follow the required size and the text inside also follow the font size.
-The chart types I used are the bar plot and the line plot.
-Thus both of the plots should follow the color and the order of palette.
-Also, since it is for Economist, the representative tag(red square) is needed for each plot.
+My plots should adhere to the style guidelines for the new web version of The Economist.
+All charts conform to the specified sizes, and the text within them also matches the required font size.
+I utilized two types of charts: the bar plot and the line plot.
+Consequently, both plots should align with The Economist's color scheme and palette sequence.
+Furthermore, given these visuals are for The Economist, a representative tag (a red square) is necessary for each plot to maintain brand consistency.
 ## Clearly state which guidelines are and are not met
 What I met:
-- Background of the three plots all follow the new version, which is white.
+- All three plot backgrounds are white, aligning with the new version.
-- The size of all titles and subtitles are set to the correct size
+- Titles and subtitles are correctly sized.
-- The color for both line plot and bar plot follows the palette and palette's orders.
+- Line and bar plots use the prescribed palette colors in order.
-- The Source text is set to 75% black
+- Source text is colored 75% black.
-- I have set the major grid lines and the grid x lines with the correct color and thickness for the line plot.
+- Major grid lines and X-axis lines in the line plot have the proper color and thickness.
-- Also, I have tried to add the red box which is the representation for a graph in Economist
+- A red square tag is included for brand consistency.

 What I did not meet:
-- The font size may not meet the requirement as R does not have the specific Econ sans style.
+- Font might not match requirements due to R's lack of Econ sans style.
-- The graph should not have a margin for the new web version, unfortunately, due to time limit, I did have time to adjust it.
-- The size of the plots may not fulfill the requirements.
+- Graphs retain margins against guidelines due to time constraints.
+- Plot sizes may fall short of specifications.
-- The circular bar chart may not meet requirements for its legends as there is no example style for such plot.
+- The circular bar chart's legends lack a style example, possibly not meeting standards.
 ## Describe any alterations you would make to your submission with the assistance of the magazine’s team of experienced data journalists.

-- The main alterations for plots are the size adjustments and margin adjustments.
+- The main alterations to the plots include size and margin adjustments.
-- Since the data collection for states or districts are not in the same way, there might be bias when doing data analysis, analyzing the uncertainty of the growth rate will be helpful.
+- Since data collection methods for states or districts vary, there may be bias in data analysis.
+Analyzing the uncertainty of the growth rate will be helpful.
-- Due to time limit, I only roughly calculate states growth rate and select few of the districts to analyze.
-However, interestingly, the district can also split to types including public school, independent school, county school or city school.
-Further collection and exploration over the data is needed.
+- Due to time constraints, I have only roughly calculated state growth rates and selected a few districts for analysis.
+Interestingly, districts can be categorized into types, including public schools, independent schools, county schools, or city schools.
+Further data collection and detailed exploration are needed.